 - Encourage outdoor play.
 Scientists still have work to do to determine the optimal amount of bright light for eyes.
 One study suggests aiming for 40 minutes daily.
 Since kids need about an hour of physical activity per day, they can achieve both goals during an hour-long recess or soccer game.

 - Watch for warning signs.
 Kids with myopia may squint, rub their eyes frequently, or complain of frequent headaches.
 School-age children with myopia may suddenly start having trouble with grades.

 - Schedule screenings.
 “Newborns should have their eyes checked for problems before leaving the hospital,” says Faruk Orge, MD, Chief of Pediatric Ophthalmology at UH Rainbow Babies & Children’s Hospital.
 “Through age 4, your pediatrician should check your child's eyes and vision at every well-child visit.
-Take your little one to a pediatric ophthalmologist for a thorough checkup by age 5.
-Go sooner if there are other vision concerns or a family history of an eye problem.
-Yearly vision screenings by your child's pediatrician or school thereafter also will
+Take your little one to a pediatric ophthalmologist for a thorough checkup by age 5, sooner if there are other vision concerns or family history of eye problems.
+Yearly vision screenings by your child's pediatrician or school also will be crucial.”

 If your child does develop myopia, glasses or contact lenses can correct vision, Dr. Orge says.